-Feds Bust Student Exchange Program
+Feds Investigate Student Exchange Program Accused of Labor Abuses

 The State Department’s summer cultural-exchange program is supposed to be a uniting exercise in public diplomacy, bringing 100,000 eager foreign students here to work in fun jobs, and use their earnings to travel to fun places.
 In theory, at least, they return home with gauzy thoughts and memories of the United States.

 It was quite embarrassing, therefore, when 200 students walked off their factory jobs at a Pennsylvania Hershey plant in August, protesting exploitative working conditions.
 The protest, which U.S. labor unions were delighted to support, generated global media coverage about the struggling foreigners who paid upward of $4,000 for the privilege of packing and lifting heaving boxes of chocolate.
 The fiasco also caught the eye of congressional oversight committees.

 “Obviously, we fell short of addressing some of the problems with the program,” says a senior State Department official, who asked not be named commenting on an ongoing investigation.
 “However, the situation brought to light several issues we are looking at and implementing reforms around.”